🔨 Miniscript Studio Intro

 For example, writing "or(pk(Nadav),pk(Aviv))" without defining Nadav and Aviv may raise a compilation error, as the compiler doesn't recognize Nadav or Aviv variables.

-By clicking Extract Keys button, usable public keys are generated automatically so the expression compiles without errors.
-Same goes when using hex values in expressions - extract keys will create new keys var for the missing keys (only).
+By clicking the Extract Keys button, usable public keys are generated automatically so the expression compiles without errors.
+Same goes when using hex values in expressions - extract keys will create new keys var for the missing keys (only), so you can use the names in the expression, instead of hex values.

 You can also just choose "Extract keys" from the error message itself.